icplayer/icplayer/addons/ModelViewer3D/documentation.md

 When `Enable fullscreen` property is selected the content of the addon will be wrapped with an element with CSS class `.modelViewerWrapper`, regardless of whether the device supports Fullscreen API

+## Augmented Reality (AR)
+The addon supports Augmented Reality (AR) session in mobile device, in iOS it is necessary to check "Disable navigation panels automatic appearance" in Lesson editor for the AR function to work properly.